port-labs/port-docs/docs/quickstart.md

 Note the **Running service** Blueprint - it is meant to represent a running deployment of your **service** in one of your **environments**.

 :::tip
-During this tutorial, we will demonstrate a way to perform every step both from Port's web UI and using Port's REST API.
+In this tutorial, we will demonstrate how to perform every step using Port's web UI and Port's REST API.

-This tutorial will include complete examples to interact with Port's API, but for more examples you can visit the [API section](./tutorials/blueprint-basics.md#from-the-api) in [Blueprint basics](./tutorials/blueprint-basics.md).
+This tutorial includes various examples of ways to interact with Port's API.
+For more, you are welcome to visit the [API section](./tutorials/blueprint-basics.md#from-the-api) in [Blueprint basics](./tutorials/blueprint-basics.md).

 Port also has a [GitHub app](./integrations/github/app/app.md) and a [Terraform provider](./integrations/terraform.md) you can use to ingest data and interact with Port's components.